Comparing OTC Markets Group (OTCM) & The Competition

 |$638.76 million

-OTC Markets Group’s peers have higher revenue and earnings than OTC Markets Group.
-OTC Markets Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+OTC Markets Group’s rivals have higher revenue and earnings than OTC Markets Group.
+OTC Markets Group is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-OTC Markets Group has a beta of 0.75, meaning that its stock price is 25% less volatile than the S&P 500.
-Comparatively, OTC Markets Group’s peers have a beta of 0.46, meaning that their average stock price is 54% less volatile than the S&P 500.
+OTC Markets Group has a beta of 0.75, suggesting that its stock price is 25% less volatile than the S&P 500.
+Comparatively, OTC Markets Group’s rivals have a beta of 0.46, suggesting that their average stock price is 54% less volatile than the S&P 500.

-This is a summary of current ratings and recommmendations for OTC Markets Group and its peers, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for OTC Markets Group and its rivals, as provided by MarketBeat.

 |Sell Ratings